IBM/StorageCephVagrant/README.md

 tabs will not show up.
 To fix this, you need to

-1. Add ceph-admin to `/etc/hosts` on your host: `172.23.12.10 ceph-admin`
+1. Add ceph7-admin to `/etc/hosts` on your host: `172.23.12.10 ceph7-admin`
-2. Open a browser tab and point it to [https://ceph-admin:3000](https://ceph-admin:3000), then accept the self-signed certificate
+2. Open a browser tab and point it to [https://ceph7-admin:3000](https://ceph7-admin:3000), then accept the self-signed certificate

 Afterwards the Grafana dashboards should show up in the respective "Overall Performance" tabs for Hosts, OSDs, Pools, Images, File Systems, and